metrorailings/OwlBlog/content/posts/week-13-insights.md

 On short yardage plays, the Cardinals found some success with their rushes.

 You keep Kyler Murray in a compressed pocket, there's a solid chance his pass will be batted down.
+The misery of being a short quarterback in the NFL.